-Rachel’s clinical expertise focuses on the development of foundational language skills in children who are nonverbal or emergent communicators.
-Her therapy includes techniques from various child-centered approaches from The Hanen Centre as well as DIR Floortime in order to achieve meaningful interactions between parents and their children.
+Rachel’s clinical expertise focuses on the development of foundational language skills in children with autism who are nonverbal or emergent communicators.
+Her therapy for children with autism includes techniques from various child-centered approaches from The Hanen Centre as well as DIR Floortime in order to achieve meaningful interactions between parents and their children.
 She frequently utilizes alternative and augmentative communication systems including the Picture Exchange Communication System (PECS), functional sign language and various speech-generating devices.
 These technologies are utilized as both a primary means for a child to communicate basic wants and needs but also secondarily as a tool with a broader application for teaching a variety of language skills.

 She was the primary speech therapist at the Parents and Children Together Program (PACT) in Philadelphia, a behavioral health facility for children between the age of 3 and 5 who are at risk for abuse and/or neglect.
 The program provides early childhood education and supplemental therapies to children with emotional and/or behavioral disorders including attention-deficit disorder (ADD), attention-deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), post-traumatic stress disorder (PTSD) and conduct disorders for children demonstrating violent, aggressive and defiant behavior.
 She often utilizes strategies based on the principles of Applied Behavior Analysis (ABA) and Positive Behavior Supports (PBS) in order to successfully modify challenging behaviors in the classroom and at home.